Read the entries to previous WriteStuff competitions.

 “Hello,” I shouted.
 My words just rang back at me.
 I was alone completely alone.
 Everything was identical to the real world.
 Except there was no water in the lake and not a single soul in sight.

-By ollie sharp, year 8, Les Beaucamps School
+By Floyd Johns, year 7, Les Beaucamps School